AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

    ![Live copy information and statuses are displayed in a console in Properties](assets/lcfolder_info_properties.png)

-   *Figure: Live copy information and statuses*
+   *Figure: Live copy information and statuses.*

 1. You can enable or disable if child assets borrow the live copy configuration.